 I used to always wonder why the master gave the first servant the unfaithful servant’s talent.
 After prayer and study, I came to realize that it is because he was a faithful steward of his master’s money.
 He established a bond of trust.
 Jesus concludes the parable by saying, “For to everyone who has, more will be given.”
 When we submit what we have to the Lord and steward it responsibly, He entrusts us with more.

 God is a God of Commissioning

-One of the most common questions people ask me about investment is where they should invest their money.
+One of the most common questions people ask me about faith and investing is where they should invest their money.
 When you have enough funds to financially sow into the work that God is doing in the earth, you get the awesome responsibility of choosing where to invest your money.

 2 Corinthians 9:6-8 (NIV) encourages that whoever sows generously will reap generously.
 It goes on to say that “God is able to bless you abundantly, so that in all things at all times, having all that you need, you will abound in every good work.”
 Did you catch that?
 His reason for blessing us is SO THAT we can abound in every good work.
 If we miss that part of wealth building, we miss the whole point.
 God will put us (and our finances) in the direction of every good work if we ask.

 However, it’s important to do proactive research about where to invest.
 An estimated 70 percent of the S&P 500 (the largest public stocks in the US) violate Christian ethics.
 That is an alarming number, but there are still several places you can invest your money to advance Kingdom purposes!
 Investing is a leap of faith, but when you know God’s heart and strategy behind the purpose of wealth, you can jump into it with more confidence.